Liberty Mutual vs. Nationwide Auto Insurance in 2025 (Compare Rates & Options Here!)

 Score: A Excellent Financial Strength | Score: A+ Excellent Financial Strength |

-Nationwide scores a 728 in J.D.
-Power, which means people tend to like how they handle billing, customer service, and the online experience.
-Liberty isn’t far behind at 717, but what stands out is its lower complaint index of 0.55 compared to Nationwide’s 0.78, so fewer customers end up frustrated enough to file formal complaints.
+Nationwide earns a 728 in J.D.
+Power, showing strong marks for billing, customer service, and digital tools.
+Liberty Mutual isn’t far behind at 717, but it stands out with a lower complaint index of 0.55 compared to Nationwide’s 0.78, meaning fewer customers file official complaints.

 Reddit users shared that their family is with Liberty Mutual, and they’ve really liked being able to handle everything directly—no agent is involved.
 They found the pricing fair thanks to a group discount, though they noted it might not be the cheapest without it.